 The private key is stored in an identity file on the host.
 For macOS, this identity file is

-/var/root/Library/Application Support/multipassd/ssh-keys/id_rsa and is created along with the private key when Multipass is installed.
-The corresponding public key is written to
+/var/root/Library/Application Support/multipassd/ssh-keys/id_rsa1 and is created when Multipass is installed.
+The corresponding public key is included in the vendor-data that Multipass gives to

 /root/.ssh/authorized_keys on the guest instance.

 1 On a Linux host with Multipass installed via Snap the identity file is

 Because of its location on the host, superuser privileges are required to read the identity file.
 Using